Teaching

 Sustainability Management and Business School (SUMAS)

-Since 2022, I lecture both undergraduate courses and graduate courses at Milan Campus:
+Between 2022 and 2024, I lecture both undergraduate courses and graduate courses at Milan Campus:

 Fundamentals of Finance (BBA)